Everglades Hotel

+Everglades Hotel was a historic 16-floor 1926 hotel tipped by a Giralda tower in Downtown Miami, Florida.
+It was once the largest hotel in the city.
+The building was demolished on January 23, 2005, to make room for new construction.
+The new hotel was originally named Everglades on the Bay; it was later renamed Vizcayne.
+The hotel was designed and built by New York City based real estate developer Fred F. French's company.

 History

 Construction of the hotel was completed just before the Great Miami Hurricane of 1926, which flooded the lobby.

 Television station WTVJ (channel 4, now 6) originally had its transmitter atop the hotel when it signed on the air in 1949.